-Figure 135.
+Figure 134.
 The page for adding an IPsec tunnel.
 The window for adding a tunneled network.

 Parameter Description Local network A local subnet IP address and mask.
+To add one more subnet, click the ADD SUBNET button and enter the subnet address in the displayed line (available if 2 is selected from the IKE version list in the The First Phase section).
+To remove the subnet, click the Delete icon () in the line of the subnet address.
 Remote subnet A remote subnet IP address and mask.
+To add one more subnet, click the ADD SUBNET button and enter the subnet address in the displayed line (available if 2 is selected from the IKE version list in the The First Phase section).
+To remove the subnet, click the Delete icon () in the line of the subnet address.
 MTU The maximum size (in bytes) of a non-fragmented packet.
 The field is displayed when the Manual value is selected from the TCP MSS drop-down list in the General Settings section.